librariesio/conda-parser/README.md

 You can use Docker to run conda-parser

 First, install Docker.
-If you've got run macOS or Windows, Docker for Mac/Windows makes this really easy.
+If you run macOS or Windows, Docker for Mac/Windows makes this really easy.
 (If you have Windows Home Edition, you'll need to download and run Docker Toolbox.)

 Then, run: